mfhepp/cdf/README.md

 This is because OSX, by default, grants at least read-access to all users on the given machine, via the `staff` usergroup.

-If you were to use the `source` command to include the `cdf.sh` script within your `.bashrc` or `.bashprofile` file, you must make sure that the respective directory cannot be written to by other users.
+If you were to use the `source` command to include the `cdf.sh` script within your `.bashrc` or `.bash_profile` file, you must make sure that the respective directory cannot be written to by other users.
 Otherwise, someone could inject arbitrary Bash commands into your environment. **This is why the install script instead *copies the contents of that script* to your Bash profile.**

 ## Credits and Acknowledgments